When you are looking for the best forex brokers for long term trading, best swap rates are more important than low spreads.

-Some of forex brokers have also a calculator that calculates the swap rates of that broker so you can check their swap from there.
+Some forex brokers have also a calculator that calculates the swap rates of that broker so you can check rates from there.

-What Types of Swap Rates Does Forex Brokers Have?
+What Types of Swap Rates Do Forex Brokers Have?

 After finding the correct swap rates, I changed the rates of some brokers because they are not all based on the same metrics.